DaoCloud/DaoCloud-docs/docs/en/docs/blogs/amamba.md

 ### GitOps

 GitOps is a philosophy of continuous deployment for cloud-native applications.
 The application workbench fully embraces GitOps.
-The core idea of GitOps is to have a Git warehouse, and store the declarative infrastructure and applications of the application system in the Git warehouse for version control.
+The core idea of GitOps is to have a Git registry, and store the declarative infrastructure and applications of the application system in the Git registry for version control.
 GitOps combined with Kubernetes can use automatic delivery pipelines to apply changes to any number of specified clusters, thereby solving the problem of consistency across cloud deployments.

 ![img](images/amamba06.png)